-KSCW-DT can be picked up over the air in the Wichita area and is available all cable and satellite through the state.
-Like KWCH 12 KSCW has a primary and four corresponding “dots.”
+KSCW can be picked up over the air in the Wichita area and is available on all cable and satellite operators throughout the viewing area.
+Like KWCH 12, KSCW has a primary and four corresponding “dots.”
 KSCW’s primary CW HD signal is on 33.1, with Decades on 33.2, Antenna TV on 33.3, and StartTV on 33.4.

 The population of the Wichita-Hutchinson metro area is 705,587.

-Brad Moses, Vice President & General Manager; Kim Wilhelm, Director of News, Steve Reiter, Chief Engineer; Shawn Hilferty, Director of Digital Media & Operations; and Dominic Gauna, Director of Creative Services & Programming.
+David Herrmann, Vice President & General Manager; Jeff McCausland, Director of Sales; Steve Reiter, Chief Engineer; Shawn Hilferty, Director of Digital Media & Operations; and Dominic Gauna, Director of Creative Services & Programming.